BlackWind001/p_m/README.md

 1. AES encryption ✔
 2. GIT integration ✔
 3. Setup new password directory ✔
-4. Setup existing git directory 🚧 - Yet to test
+4. Setup existing git directory 🚧 - **Yet to test**
 5. Add a new entry ❌
-6. List passwords from git directory 🚧 - Yet to test
+6. List passwords from git directory 🚧 - **Yet to test**
 7. Change master password - changes all the encrypted passwords ❌
 8. Copy a password to clipboard ❌
 9. Connect it to a remote origin ❌

-### What am I doing currently?

-- Trying to setup a container environment where I will have to login to save the git password.
+Found a blocker:
+- When encrypting the domain to turn it into the filename, the encrypted filename can contain `/` character making it an invalid file name.

+Potential solution:
+- Use a random alphanumberic string for the filename.
+- Add the domain details in the file itself.